XVincentX/vncz/_posts/2015-11-10-owlreplica.markdown

 Last week, while I was surfing the web, I find out [Readme.io](http://readme.io) has a very interesting effect.
 If you go to their [login page](https://dash.readme.io/login) and place your mouse on the password field, the owl will hide its eyes, since it does not want to see your password.

 I found the thing very funny (and genial, to be honest).
-The most interesting this is that replicating the effect is not so hard as it may look like at the beginning...so
+The most interesting thing is that replicating the effect is not so hard as it may look like at the beginning...so

 # Let's create our own owl!